Skip to Content

 Instructions

-• Set oven to 350° F. Prep buttermilk by mixing milk and lemon juice.
-Set aside.
-Melt butter.
-In a small bowl, sift together both flours (reserving 1 Tbsp of cake flour), salt, baking powder, and baking soda.
+• Set oven to 350ยฐ F. Melt butter.
+In a small bowl, sift together both flours (reserving 1 Tbsp of cake flour on the side for later) + salt, baking powder, and baking soda.

 • In a medium size bowl, mix together sugar and eggs.
 Whisk in half and half.
 Alternate stirring in flour mixture and buttermilk until batter is smooth.
 Stir in honey.